 Minimum Driver Qualifications

 - Possess a valid US or Canadian driver’s license with a classification appropriate to the type of Vehicle being driven, or a valid license from another country where a Vehicle is being operated.

 - Be at least 18 years of age and have one year of licensed driving experience prior to driving on University Business.
-Requests for exceptions to these requirements must be submitted to Risk Management in advance for review on a case-by-case basis.

 - Have an “acceptable” driving record, as defined by Risk Management (MVR Grading Grid).
-Individuals who are unsure of their driving record may secure a copy of their MVR from their auto insurance provider or through the Indiana Bureau of Motor Vehicles.

 Motor Vehicle Record, a report that typically contains information about a person’s driving history, including information about traffic violations, accidents, etc.